New Student Information

 Because you’ll be sharing a rather small space with others, it’s best to limit the items you bring with you.
 For many of these items, it’s a good idea to contact roommates about what they are bringing in order to avoid duplication in the room.

-- Linens (80-inch twin XL sheets, pillowcases, pillows, blankets, comforter, mattress pad).
-Residents should purchase extra long (80") twin bedding as all college mattresses are extra long (80") twin.
+- Linens (80-inch twin XL sheets, pillowcases, pillows, blankets, comforter, mattress pad.
+(All mattresses at Luther at twin extra-long).

 - Laundry bag or basket